-For the EU, the pandemic was a wake-up call to the inefficiency of traditional drug development methods and standards.
-Now, the Commission is working to optimise clinical development (especially in areas of unmet needs) to ensure enhanced efficiency and efficacy in product development, which could lead to a faster launch.
+For the European Union, the pandemic was a wake-up call to the inefficiency of traditional drug development methods and standards.
+Now, the European Commission is working to optimise clinical development (especially in areas of unmet needs) to ensure enhanced efficiency and efficacy in product development, which could lead to a faster launch.

-The EU has addressed many sources of delay in clinical development and commercialization: For example, different HTA organisation requirements (long since a source of highly variable launch timelines across the EU) in member states have led to delays in approval and variable access to medicines across the EU.
+The EU has addressed many sources of delay in clinical development and commercialisation - for example, different health technology assessment (HTA) organisation requirements (long since a source of highly variable launch timelines across the EU) in member states have led to delays in approval and variable access to medicines across the Union.
 Whilst at present, the strategy does not go so far as to propose a single HTA authority in Europe, it overtly wants to "break silos so that various public authorities responsible for authorisation, health technology assessment, healthcare provision, health insurance and financing work together."

-The realities of COVID-19 and the presence of new technologies, such as artificial intelligence (AI), have created an urgency to go a step further in pharmacovigilance by implementing HTA data requirements into clinical trial designs.
+The realities of COVID-19 and the presence of new technologies, such as artificial intelligence (AI), have created an urgency to go a step further in pharmacovigilance by implementing health technology assessment data requirements into clinical trial designs.
 This will be particularly true of companies developing products in areas of unmet patient needs.
 The EU, in looking at areas such as oncology, neurodegenerative disorders and microbial resistance, is really seeking to drive down development and commercialisation timelines through this initiative in particular.
 The Commission will also look at incentivising the development of these products - in particular through their PRIME (priority medicines)1 initiative.

 Meeting this standard will require integration of advanced, intuitive technologies into the clinical trial process.
-Pharma companies will need to acquire digital solutions with AI and machine learning capabilities to understand patient needs earlier in drug development, which ultimately will lead to improved patient outcomes.
+Pharma companies will need to acquire digital solutions with artificial intelligence and machine learning (ML) capabilities to understand patient needs earlier in drug development, which ultimately will lead to improved patient outcomes.